-What to consider when buying a pizza oven
+What to consider when buying an outdoor pizza oven

 Durability and insulation

-Much like buying a grill, the materials your pizza oven is made out of can make a real difference.
-The double-walled stainless steel designed of the Ooni 3, combined with its ceramic fiber insulation, makes it that much easier to maintain a consistent temperature.
+Much like buying a grill, the materials your outdoor pizza oven is made out of can make a real difference.

 If you’re looking for something portable, you’ll also want it to be durable, so it can take a few knocks on the road.